Entering Payments on a Job or Invoice

 Entering Payments through Xero

-If your Auxo Workshop is integrated with Xero, you can enter payments against invoices directly in Xero.
+If your Auxo Workshop is integrated with Xero, you can enter payments against invoices directly in Xero and this will be synched with Auxo Workshop.

 Read Xero's guide on entering payments for invoices here: https://central.xero.com/s/article/Record-payment-of-a-sales-invoice